The original idea of bringing together a Guise dancing team with an ‘Obby ‘Oss was first created on 8th August 2010. A brief history follows….

 None of this happened overnight – we stripped the ‘Oss of its coloured tatters and back to its basic covering of black material with the help of others.
 (We were reluctant to part with this as it had been quite expensive in terms of quantity of fire retardant cloth).
-We preferred our ‘Oss to have ears and a pair of leather ones were carefully crafted, the overall result was spooky and Gothic!
+We preferred our ‘Oss with ears and a pair of leather ones were carefully crafted and the overall result of her image was spooky and Gothic!
 We introduced the occasional colour of midnight blue and purple to the black.
-We had tattered tailed waistcoats with identical colours.
+We also made tatter tailed waistcoats with identical colours.
 We had previously included dark red with midnight blue, but there were different shades of red from each member and in some photographs they appeared to be pink!

 After St Piran’s Day 2017 we decided it was time to give Boekka a change of image.
 Our kit colours are now the traditional Cornish black, white and gold.

-Boekka is a Cornish ‘Oss and Teazer team.
+Boekka is a Cornish ‘Oss and Teazer Guise team.
 In Boekka’s early years, Rhys wished to teach and perform with a Morris team that accompanied the Oss and Teazers.
-He successfully did so but he then moved away in March 2014.
-At the start of 2015 we agreed to close the Morris team and revert back to the Cornish tradition of ‘Oss and Teazers.
+He successfully did so but then moved away to persue his career in March 2014.
+At the start of 2015 we agreed to cease having a Morris team and revert back to the Cornish tradition of ‘Oss and Teazers.

-Not all events pay us to appear, so we occasionally use a ‘cadge’ pot which helps build our funds for travelling expenses.
+Not all events pay us to appear, so we occasionally use a ‘cadge’ pot which helps build our funds for traveling expenses.

 We are seeking dark, edgy folk to be Oss riders, Teazers and musicians who are dedicated, committed and enjoy energetic practice and performance.
 We travel to 2 – 3 festivals, conferences and gatherings and occasionally perform at local venues around the Land’s End Peninsula.

-The ‘Oss skull weighs 28 pounds and is heavy therefore strength and reliability are required along with puppetry skills and a knowledge of dance is an advantage.
-It is a rewarding pastime and you will visit fascinating places and meet interesting people.
+The ‘Oss skull weighs 28 pounds and is heavy, so strength and reliability are required along with puppetry skills and a knowledge of dance is an advantage.
+It is a rewarding pastime visiting fascinating places and meeting interesting people.
 Please contact us if you are interested in joining our eldritch tribe as an Oss rider, Teazer or musician…

 The following feedback was given after witnessing Penkevyll’s debut at the Spring Equinox ritual 2011 which shows the lasting impression it left upon this person: